NextronSystems/thor-manual/usage/debugging.rst

 the suspended process.
 As the progress indicator of THOR isn't always changing, this could lead to the impression that the scan paused by itself.

-See `this StackOverflow post <https://stackoverflow.com/questions/30418886/how-and-why-does-quickedit-mode-in-command-prompt-freeze-applications>`_ for more details.

 **Solution**: Press "Enter" in the command line window

 Constant High System Load